wrab2/absurd-on-android/README.md

 step 3 - cofigure VNC viewer app:

+open VNC viewer, press on a green "+"
+In address type 127.0.0.1:1
+Set any name you want.
-open VNC viever, press on a green "+" type in address 127.0.0.1:1 and whatever name you like. password should be 123456, enable remember password option.
+Password should be 123456, enable remember password option.

 And that's it.